New-Edge-Engineering/yet-another-javascript-seed/README.md

 Okay, ready to go?
 Here it is:

-this kickstarter uses [Grunt][gruntjs] as its build system, so [Node.js][node] is required.
+This kickstarter uses [Grunt][gruntjs] as its build system, so [Node.js][node] is required.
 Also, Grunt by default no longer comes with a command-line utility and Karma and Bower must end up in your global path for the build system to find it, so they must be installed independently.
-Once you have Node.js installed, you can simply use `npm` to make it all happen:
+Once you have [Node.js][node] installed, you can simply use `npm` to make it all happen:

 ```sh
 $ npm -g install grunt-cli karma bower
 ```

-If you're on Linux (like I am) then throw `sudo` in front of that command.
+If you're on Linux or Mac OS X then throw `sudo` in front of that command.
 If you're on Windows, then open the terminal `As Administrator`.

 Next, you can either clone this repository using [Git][git], download it as a